t-c-l-o-u-d/blog/_posts/2025-03-02-my-base-devcontainers.md

 ```

 ### Closing Thoughts
+Thank you very much for reading, this has been the culmination of a lot of work on my part.
 Not everyone will agree with my usage of dev containers in this way, but it works for me and hopefully they will work for you!